Former Corinth Superintendent Lee Childress Found Not Guilty in Case Involving Explicit AI Images of Students

 Alcorn County and Corinth, MS News

-Read moreA marginal risk for severe thunderstorms is forecast across most of the Mid-South this afternoon into the evening, with damaging winds as the main threat.
+Read moreA level 1 out of 5 risk of severe weather is possible this afternoon and early evening, with damaging winds and heavy rainfall as the main threats.

 Read more